Gantt Chart vs Pert Chart

 Historically, Gantt charts have been used to visualize the progress of projects.

-Gantt Charts
+What are Gantt Charts

 Gantt charts are introduced by Henry Gantt to show tasks, their durations, and milestones over time.
 This makes it easier for team members to understand what they must do, when, and how much time they will need to complete the task.
 It also helps you identify where you’re falling behind so that you can take necessary actions such as rescheduling or adding more resources.

-Pert Charts
+What are Pert Charts

 Pert stands for “Program Evaluation Review Technique.”
 A Pert chart is similar to a Gantt chart in that it shows the start and finish dates of a project, task, or activity.
 However, Pert charts can also show how long each task will take (duration), as well as how soon it must begin (earliest start) and end (latest finish).